opuseleven/excel-address-finder/README.md

 # excel-address-finder

-A python script that takes an excel document as input, recognizes a columns labeled "Name", and "City".
+A command line program to search for the addresses of a large number of businesses/locations in a spreadsheet.
+The python script takes an excel document as input, recognizes columns labeled "Name", and "City".
 Then creates a new column labeled "Address".
-The addresses are then written to a new excel file "FileName-addresses" with added "Address" column.
+The program then scrapes the web for the addresses.
+Finally, the addresses are written to a new copy of the excel file "FileName-addresses.xlsx" with added "Address" column.

+Usage: python3 findaddress.py filename.xlsx